LCBO Internship | Winter 2023

 Navigating UX and Technical Collaboration 🚀

 The four months at LCBO have been incredibly enriching, thanks to an exceptional team.
-A special shoutout to my fellow interns—Bhavraj Atwal, Nicholas Lin and Mahfuzur Rahman—and to my managers, Danny Ho and Chris Kelly.
+A special shoutout to my fellow interns—Bhavraj Atwal, Nicholas Lin and Mahfuzur Rahman—and to our managers, Danny Ho and Chris Kelly.

 The challenges I faced during this time helped me grow as a product designer and reinforced my passion for solving problems through design.
 I'm excited to continue this journey!